-GMCA expect that the acquisition of skills gained through community learning should prepare residents for a range of next steps, including progress towards further learning, employment or self-employment.
-Community learning courses must be appropriate for the resident, have clear pathways identified and lead to progression.
+GMCA expect that the acquisition of skills gained through tailored learning should prepare residents for a range of next steps, including progress towards further learning, employment or self-employment.
+Tailored learning courses must be appropriate for the resident, have clear pathways identified and lead to progression.

-GMCA is currently undertaking a review of community learning and is engaging with local authorities and skills providers to gain an understanding of, for example:
+GMCA is continuing to review the provision of tailored learning and is engaging with local authorities and skills providers to gain an understanding of, for example:

-- The rationale and intent of community learning provision - Whether the provision is mapped to individual local authority work and skills priorities and strategic plans - The expected outcomes and progression routes - What courses are delivered and the venues they are delivered at.
+- The rationale and intent of tailored learning provision - Whether the provision is mapped to individual local authority work and skills priorities and strategic plans - The expected outcomes and progression routes - What courses are delivered and the venues they are delivered at.

-GMCA will share these conclusions with Local Authorities and community learning providers, and will consult further to develop a fair and consistent approach across GM in relation to, for example:
+GMCA will share these conclusions with Local Authorities and tailored learning providers, and will consult further to develop a fair and consistent approach across GM in relation to, for example:

-- The concept of 'Learning in the Community', i.e. utlising both Adult Skills and Community Learning funding models in the community - The expected level of funding per resident, with the potential of this being linked to the Single Activity Matrix (SAM) - An appropriate level of community learning provision in each Local Authority area to meet the level of demand - Ensuring the provision matches the priorities of the local area - Expected involvement of stakeholders
+- The concept of 'Learning in the Community', i.e. utilising both Adult Skills and Tailored Learning funding models in the community - The expected level of funding per resident, - An appropriate level of tailored learning provision in each Local Authority area to meet the level of demand - Ensuring the provision matches the priorities of the local area - Expected involvement of stakeholders